 The individual piece should be between 3 and 5 minutes in length.
-Slight under or overruns should not be penalised, but a performance that is significantly short would not normally be able to access the highest mark bands.
+Slight under or overruns should not be penalised, but a performance that is significantly short would be unlikely to access the highest mark bands.
 Moderators may stop watching if the piece is significantly too long.

 Group pieces should last no more than 15 minutes and allow each candidate broadly equal exposure.
-Smaller groups should expect to work for less than 15 minutes but not less than 10 minutes.
+Smaller groups may be shorter but not less than 10 minutes.

 How important is it to stay within the stated group size?

 The prescribed group size is between two and six candidates.
-Groups of seven or more are not allowed as each candidate would not have enough exposure and it makes the task of the moderator very difficult.
+Groups of seven or more are not allowed as each candidate would not have enough exposure, and this makes moderation more difficult.

 What file format should I use for the recordings?

 We accept DVD recordings in either MPEG (.mpg) or QuickTime movie (.mov) formats.
 If you wish to submit work as mp4 or on USB please check with Cambridge first.
 Further details are available in the syllabus.

 Further guidance on submission of recordings will be issued by Cambridge in relation to the 2022 syllabus.

 Can I use two cameras or a mobile camera for the recording?